AnjaliCode/ExpenseReport/README.md

 1. There is a login partial on the landing page.
 2. There is a signup link, to sign either as an admin who has access to everybody’s expenses , or an individual user/employee.
-3. After logging in as one employee, employee can not access other employee’s edit page even if he knows the id eg: while using localhost, if we enter url http://localhost:8080/users/edit/5c967010f70f9facfaac71be manually, it will be unauthorized access to the user.
+3. After logging in as one employee, employee can not access other employee’s edit page even if he knows the id eg: while using localhost, if we enter url http://localhost:8080/users/edit/:id where id is the actual mongo object ID for some other user/employee. manually, it will be unauthorized access to the user.
 4. Same thing happens if one user decides to delete other user’s expense.
 5. Mongodb needs to be installed on the system